 The impact of male to female hormones (HRT MTF) varies from person to person.
 However, there are some typical responses that are reasonable to expect from feminizing hormones for male-to-female persons (MTF HRT) which will be discussed here.

 Common Effects of Male to Female Hormones / HRT MTF Hormones

-Within the first couple months of hormone therapy, a nodule-like formation behind the nipple develops and along with this is significant tenderness/sensitivity in the area, much as it does in adolescent females.
+The amount of breast growth you can anticipate will vary greatly, just as it does with cisgender women.
+(Cisgender is a term for those people whose gender assigned at birth matches their gender identity).
+The breast tissue growth usually takes two years to reach maximum size.
+Within the first couple of months of hormone therapy, a nodule-like formation behind the nipple develops and along with this is significant tenderness/sensitivity in the area, much as it does in adolescent females.
 These changes are induced by an increase in the ductal system behind the nipple and it is a part of the transition process that will typically normalize in a matter of months.

 With HRT MTF hormones, your skin will change greatly, becoming softer, more translucent, and less coarse.

-Muscle Mass – Through the process of feminization, the MTF HRT effects much of the upper body bulk.
+Through the process of feminization, the MTF HRT effects much of the upper body bulk.
 Over time there is a slow decline in this bulky appearance, depending on the amount of muscle mass an individual starts with.